 When treating alcoholism, there are many different factors that determine whether or not an inpatient or outpatient program is best.
 Determining the best option for someone suffering from alcoholism is very important in the success of the treatment.

 If the patient requires medically-supervised detox, it must be carried out at an inpatient center.
 It is important to note that in the case of alcoholism, detox is almost always necessary.
 This results in most alcoholism treatment programs consisting of inpatient care, where the patient can be medically supervised by experts.
 This is important due to the fact that 1 in 10 alcoholics will experience life-threatening withdrawal symptoms.

-Alcoholism treatment begins with a patient evaluation, in which a team of professionals decides on what your best treatment option is.
-Usually, residential alcoholism treatment and outpatient programs include a mix or all of the following addiction therapies:
+Alcoholism treatment begins with a patient evaluation, in which a team of professionals decide on what your best treatment option is.
+Usually, residential alcoholism treatment as well as outpatient programs include a mix or all of the following addiction therapies:

 The duration of treatment is largely dependent on the severity of alcoholism prior to treatment.
 It is extremely important to remember that alcoholism is a chronic, lifelong addiction and thus requires lifelong management.
 Between 40 percent and 60 percent of all alcoholism treatment alumni end up relapsing, so learning how to prevent relapse is vital.

 Aftercare programs will allow graduates to interact with one another via group therapy, and case managers will gladly aid you in any problems or questions you may have regarding employment, housing, and everything else relating to life after treatment.

 Despite the cultural acceptance of alcohol into society, the danger of alcoholism and alcohol abuse is very prominent and equally as dangerous.
 As the third leading preventable cause of death in the United States, alcoholism contributes to around 88,000 deaths every single year.
 Chronic alcohol abuse can result in a few or many of the following: